-When someone has died we can help you tell the people who need to know.
-Tell Us Once is a free government service that allows you to report a death when you suffer a bereavement and need to tell central and local government.
+Tell Us Once is a free government service that allows you to report a death when you suffer a bereavement and allows you to tell national and local government departments of the death e.g. to deal with the person’s benefits, state pension, passport, driving licence or blue badge.

 Please see our Tell Us Once - Death service page for more information.

 The doctor or medical professional who issues the medical certificate of cause of death (MCCD) may have mentioned a review of the contents of the certificate.
 Healthcare Improvement Scotland will independently review a random sample of medical certificates of cause of death (MCCD) which have been certified by a doctor.
-This means that, if the MCCD you bring in to the registrar is selected for review, there may be a short delay and the registration cannot be completed until the review is finished.
+This means that, if the MCCD is selected for review, there may be a short delay and the registration cannot be completed until the review is finished.

 Please refer to Health Improvement Scotland's Q&A page for more information.